Things that cause people to stumble are bound to come, but woe to anyone through whom they come. So, watch yourselves~ Luke 17:1 & 3 NIV

 Some churches cover-up pedophilia-

 The Catholic church has gotten a lot of bad press over this issue in recent years.
 However, it is far from unheard of in Protestant and Evangelical churches.
 A valued leader gets accused of touching a child inappropriately and the church decides to deal with the problem “in-house”.
 At that point the whole messy mess gets swept under the rug or the leader is simply asked to leave the church.
-This is never okay.
-When this is happens the leader simply goes somewhere else and more little lives are ruined.
-Every accusation should be thoroughly investigated by the proper authorities (the Elder or Deacon board is NOT the proper authorities).
-Yes, this is hard, yes it makes the church look bad but not nearly as bad as it does when the church fails to protect the most vulnerable in a congregation (Luke 17:2, Matthew 25:45).
+Then the leader simply goes to another church and more little lives are ruined.
+This is not okay.
+Every accusation should be thoroughly investigated by the proper authorities (the Elder or Deacon board do NOT qualify as the proper authorities).
+Yes, this is hard.
+Yes, it will hurt the reputation to the church.
+However, it will not hurt the churches reputation nearly as badly as when a church fails to protect the most vulnerable in a congregation (Luke 17:2, Matthew 25:45).

 We don’t help young adults to date-